OKR VS KPI: What are the differences between OKRs and KPIs?

 Both methodologies, OKRs and KPIs, can effectively complement each other to improve organizational performance and achieve business objectives more efficiently.

-Suppose that an area has customer satisfaction as a KPI, measured by the customer satisfaction index (CSAT).
-If this indicator shows lower performance than established standards, a strategy can be implemented using the OKR methodology.
+Let's say that an area has customer satisfaction as a KPI, measured by the customer satisfaction score (CSAT).
+If this indicator shows a performance below established standards, a strategy can be implemented using the OKR methodology.

-For example, a key objective might be “Delight external customer,” and a key result would be “Increase CSAT rate from 40% to 80%.”
-Thus, OKRs are aligned with the existing KPI to drive performance and customer satisfaction.
+For example, a key objective could be “Delight external customer,” and a key result would be “Increase CSAT rate from 40% to 80%.”
+This way, OKRs align with existing KPIs to drive customer performance and satisfaction.

 10 Best Digital Marketing Agencies in 2024